-- 4. Specify the stored procedures services account: - Select Use the default NT AUTHORITY\SYSTEM account to use the internal account - Or, select Specify a SQL Login account and enter a specific SQL login account with sufficient privileges.

-A SQL Server login account is required to run the stored procedures that read and write information to the management database.

-For local or network databases, the account must a member of the system administrator (sa) fixed server role on the selected database server.
+- Specify the stored procedures services account: Select a specific SQL login account with sufficient privileges or default NT AUTHORITY\SYSTEM account. - Note: A SQL login account executes the stored procedures that read and write information to the management database.
+You must configure the account as a member of the system administrator fixed server role on the selected database server.

+Choosing the default NT AUTHORITY\SYSTEM account or an Active Directory account can cause latch contention that may slow audit data despooling.
+It is not recommend to use the NT AUTHORITY\SYSTEM account in production environments.

-If the database is an Amazon RDS for SQL Server, the account you specify will be added as a member of the db\owner fixed database role in Amazon RDS for SQL Server.
+When you use an Amazon RDS for SQL Server database, Amazon RDS automatically adds the account you specify to the db_owner fixed database role.